JamesMcGaa/AdventOfCodeAll/README.md

 For a few of the years I have a README in the subdirectory for the year with a recap and analysis of my favorite problems

+To use KotlinUtils/utils.kt go to Project Structure -> Project Settings -> Modules -> Add Content Root -> Then mark as Sources